Why do some people have a fantastic morning almost every day while others start their day feeling harried and disorganized?

 I do a lot of meal preparation each day.
 I’m careful with my daily diet, so I don’t usually eat takeout or at restaurants.
 Listening to podcasts while I do meal prep, chores, or driving helps make my day more enjoyable.

-You likely have your favorite podcasts; my only recommendation is that you stay away from anything political or contentious.
+You likely have your favorite podcasts; my only recommendation is to stay away from anything political or contentious.
 Keep it light and positive so that the rest of your day proceeds with good mental health.

 Taking a fresh and honest look at your typical morning routine is worthwhile and challenges you to make minor improvements.